-If your dog is micro-chipped, you should immediately call the microchip company to inform that your dog went missing.
+If your dog has a micro-chip, you should immediately call the microchip company to inform that your dog went missing.
 You should be ready to provide details about when the dog went missing such as the last known location and time.

-Be sure to update your contact information so that if your pet is found, you can easily be reached by the company, police, or well-wishers.
-Microchip companies have reunited thousands of pet parents with their lost pets, and you should call them as soon as your pet goes missing.
+Be sure to update your contact information so that if they find your pet, the police, the company, or well-wishers can easily reach you. .
+Microchip companies reunite thousands of pet parents with their lost pets, and you should call them as soon as your pet goes missing.

 Alternatives to microchips could be QR code ID tags and GPS trackers, which you can use to make it easy to locate your pet if they ever go missing.

 If your dog doesn't have a micro-chip and is not wearing a QR code ID tag either, you should try looking at the possible areas where lost pets gets refuge around your locality.
 Think about the nearest animal shelter or local veterinary clinic.